uhasker/getting-things-done-in-next-js/src/chapter4/03-inserting-updating-and-deleting-data.md

 It's crucial to ensure that the inserted data respects the constraints we defined earlier.

 For example, we need to respect the `check` constraint on the `duration` column.
-This statement wouldn't work:
+This statement wouldn't work because it would violate this constraint:

 ```sql
 insert into task (title, description, duration, status) values
 ('Read the Next.js book', 'Read and understand the Next.js book', -10, 'todo');
 ```

-You would get the following error:
+We would get the following error:

 ```
 ERROR:  23514: new row for relation "task" violates check constraint "task_duration_check"